December is the end of the year, and it can be both a time of great joy and bitter sorrows.

 Tanzanite is a violet gemstone, christened by Henry B. Platt of Tiffany and Co. as ‘Tanzanite’ since the stone was found in the African country Tanzania.

 Turquoise is an obscure, blue-green mineral, a hydrous phosphate of aluminum and copper.

 The stone is formed by the activity of permeating acidic aqueous solutions by the weathering and oxidation of precious minerals.

 Zircon is part of the nesosilicates family, developing in molten rocks, sedimentary rocks, and metamorphic rocks.

 Large Zircon crystals are uncommon as they rarely grow past a couple of centimeters.
 Zircons contain high uranium and thorium content, because of which the stone goes through a procedure known as metamictization.

 As internal radiation continuously alters the gemstone structure, its thickness diminishes, hence making the structure and colors change.

 Tanzanite is hydrated calcium aluminum silicate.
 It’s a trichroic gemstone.

 The chemical structure of this stone causes the double refraction of white light as the light goes through the precious stone, making the stone display distinctive hues under various lights.

 In white light, the stone seems blue and violet.
 In radiant light, the stone seems pink or red.

 Geologically, Tanzanite is found in metamorphic rocks, aqueous veins, and pegmatite rocks.

 A surprising fact about Tanzanites is that you can only find them in just one area on the planet, which is the Merelani Hills of Tanzania.

 Turquoise is a stone of peace, which is likely to be the feeling that you get when you look at the intense blue color of this birthstone.

-Other personality traits that are connected with Turquoise are generosity, grace, positivity, humility, and health.
+Other personality traits of Turquoise are generosity, grace, positivity, humility, and health.

 People with Turquoise as their birthstone are like guardian angels because they have this strong protective instinct for others.
 This makes them seem very young, vibrant, wise, and confident.

 Turquoise is a symbol of boldness, honesty, and grace.
 People who have this gemstone for a birthstone are usually quite successful.